 Then there is the grade equivalent—for example, 7.2 GE.
 This simply means that a child in that grade and month (in the example, the second month of seventh grade) would have done as well as your child did.
 It does not mean that your child is on a 7th-grade level—unless he or she actually is in 7th grade!
 It just indicates that a 4th grader with this score is doing well, or that a 10th grader with this score needs some extra help.

-And finally, the last thing to know is that the commercial publishers who develop these tests carefully regulate how they are administered because they want to assure the scores are always objective and reliable.
+Commercial publishers who develop these tests carefully regulate how they are administered because they want to assure the scores are always objective and reliable.
 This is why, for example, some tests can only be administered by people with certain qualifications.
+And it’s also why it’s important to follow the timed recommendations of the test in each section, unless your student qualifies for special accommodations.

 What about testing young children (below 3rd grade)?